|In their own words

 - Calls on “university administrators to protect speech rights and to protect the physical safety of students who are at risk for voicing their views in favor of Palestinian rights.”

-- Together with the Center for Constitutional Rights (CCR), published a report, “The Palestine Exception to Free Speech,” which “documents the suppression of Palestinian advocacy in the United States.”
+- Together with the Center for Constitutional Rights (CCR), published a report, “The Palestine Exception to Free Speech,” that claims to “document the suppression of Palestinian advocacy in the United States.”
 The report claims that Israel advocacy groups repress Palestinian rights groups by falsely accusing them of antisemitism and sympathizing with terrorism.
-In actuality, the anti-Israel groups regularly ignore the context of terrorism and Israel’s right to defend its civilians in alleging “war crimes” and “regular violence against Palestinians.”

-- Prepares a “Mock Eviction Actions Preparations Checklist,” informing students how to plan, publicize, implement, and similarly avoid lawsuits when engaging in “mock eviction actions” against Jewish student dorm rooms.
+- Prepared a “Mock Eviction Actions Preparations Checklist,” informing students how to plan, publicize, implement, and similarly avoid lawsuits when engaging in “mock eviction actions” against Jewish student dorm rooms.

 - On April 24, 2014, the Students for Justice in Palestine chapter at New York University distributed “mock eviction notices” to two residence halls known for their high concentration of Jewish students.
 Palestine Legal defended SJP and denied as “baseless” claims that SJP specifically targeted these residence halls for their Jewish populations.

 - Together with CCR, published a September 2013 “Legal and Tactical Guide,” advising students how to avoid potential lawsuits and effectively organize BDS campaigns, mock checkpoints, protests, demonstrations, and other anti-Israel activities.